WHY DO I NEED TO WASH MY HANDS?

 From getting up in the morning (handle on the toilet seat), to what you touched at school, on the bus, in the car, the garbage lid in the kitchen, your shoes .. the list goes on.

-Second, did you know, on average, we touch our face over 200 times per day?
+Second, did you know, on average, we touch our faces over 200 times daily?

-This means, any germs our hands pick up from all those things we are touching are now getting on our face too.
+This means any germs our hands pick up from all those things we are touching are now getting on our faces too.
 And when they are on our face, they can get in our mouth and in our nose and in our eyes – and this is how we can get sick from germs.

 Even if you stayed home today – you came into contact with germs.